plackyhacker/plackyhacker.github.io/reversing/sync-breeze-reversed.md

 ## Aligning IDA with WinDbg

 In order to start reverse engineering the PE and trying to find the vulnerability I needed to align `IDA` with `WinDbg`.
-Luckily the binary files that ship with `Sync Breeze` do not have any ASLR mitigations so the memory addresses remain the same.
+Luckily the binary files that ship with `Sync Breeze` do not have any ASLR mitigations so the memory addresses remain the same (whe I was going through the alignment again later I discovered that two of the binaries did load with different base addresses, see the end of this blog post for details).
 This makes using dynamic and static analysis much easier.

 The first step was to find out which function in the `Sync Breeze` application called `ws2_32!recv`, this is straighforward as the application returns to the saved return address before the call to `recv` (`0x007e2181`).